mattbegent/tidynames/README.md

 ## What it does

 It renames files to be lowercase, replaces spaces with hyphens and underscores with hyphens.
+See below for more options.

 ## Installation